-- Ensuring that trained staff are available wherever and whenever necessary to ensure the safety of pupils with medical needs - Monitoring the attendance of pupils with longer term medical needs. - Assisting in maintaining contact with pupils out of school because of medical needs. - Attending multi agency reviews as required. - Ensuring that, wherever appropriate, pupils out of school for short periods of time with any medical condition are provided with work to do at home and this work is assessed and recorded appropriately. - Providing appropriate agencies with confidential access to school records in order to ensure that pupils transferred to specialist provision are able to maintain their learning and progress as far as is possible.
+- Monitoring the attendance of pupils with longer term medical needs. - Assisting in maintaining contact with pupils out of school because of medical needs. - Attending multi agency reviews as required. - Ensuring that, wherever appropriate, pupils out of school for short periods of time with any medical condition are provided with work to do at home and this work is assessed and recorded appropriately. - Providing appropriate agencies with confidential access to school records in order to ensure that pupils transferred to specialist provision are able to maintain their learning and progress as far as is possible.